Skip to main content

 The Chef Infra Client installer will detect the version of the operating system, and then install the appropriate Chef Infra Client version using a single command to install Chef Infra Client and all of its dependencies, including an embedded version of Ruby, OpenSSL, parsers, libraries, and command line utilities.

-The Chef Infra Client installer puts everything into a unique directory (/opt/chef/) so that Chef Infra Client will not interfere with other applications that may be running on the target machine.
+The Chef Infra Client installer puts everything into a unique directory (/opt/chef/) so that Chef Infra Client won’t interfere with other applications that may be running on the target machine.
 Once installed, Chef Infra Client requires a few more configuration steps before it can perform its first Chef Infra Client run on a node.

-A node is any physical, virtual, or cloud device that is configured and maintained by an instance of Chef Infra Client.
+A node is any physical, virtual, or cloud device that’s configured and maintained by an instance of Chef Infra Client.
 Bootstrapping installs Chef Infra Client on a target system so that it can run as a client and sets the node up to communicate with a Chef Infra Server.
 There are two ways to do this:

 • Run the knife bootstrap command from a workstation.